dspachos/Edge10RSP/README.md

 ## Tools

 I worked on Mac OS, I installed the Visual Studio Community edition, but the actual coding was done on Visual Studio Code, the .Net Core SDK, some C# extension from the marketplace and the dotnet cli.
-Block comments generated with the Visul Studio (and I changed the text a little).
+Block comments generated with the Visual Studio (and I changed the text a little).

 ## What refactoring I could make in the future: